Need a different test or unsure? Click here

 You’ll be provided with a same-day fit-to-fly test certificate only if your test has been verified as negative for coronavirus after we have received and processed your result.
 This travel test certificate can be used for travel to certain countries where antigen tests are sufficient.

-Some countries, including the USA, Italy and Egypt, accept antigen tests for travel.
+Yes, in some countries, including the USA, Italy and Egypt accept antigen tests for travel.
 However, you should check that both the airline and destination consider an antigen test for travel valid.
-If you are travelling to England, you must take an antigen test before you arrive to avoid a £200 fine.
+If you are not fully vaccinated and travelling to England, you must take an antigen test before you arrive to avoid a £200 fine.

 For us to successfully register your swab sample, you’ll need to provide us with your main contact information (name, address, date of birth), your pre-departure information and whether you have been vaccinated against Covid-19.